-Does forecasting apply (y/n)?
-No No forecasting assumptions for this indicator as the dollars to be spent fluctuate annually, depending on the amount of harvesting activity.
+It is anticipated that implementing the SFMP indicator strategy will result in strengthening of the local economy through the local spending of contractors who reside in the Chetwynd area.
+No quantitative forecasting assumptions are made for this indicator as the dollars to be spent fluctuate annually, depending on the amount of harvesting activity planned.